 When Babette offers to make a French dinner for the sisters and their small party, no one knows that General Lorens Löwenhielm will attend.
 The General, a former suitor of one of the sisters, was a patron at Café Anglais where Babette was a famous chef.
 When the sisters accept Babette’s gift they do not know what is entailed.
 When they see the provisions arriving, they think the dinner will be something satanic.
 Only the General recognizes the courses.

 Café Anglais was a real place, but some of the dishes are Blixen’s creation by way of Babette.
-Babette’s reason fo exile is explained in a short note in the movie, an introduction sent to the sisters by a former suitor of one of the sisters, who as a patron of Café Anglais knew Babette; he asks that the sisters give Babette refuge.
+The reason for Babette’s exile is explained in a short note in the movie, an introduction sent to the sisters by a former suitor of the other sister, and who was also a patron of Café Anglais and knew Babette; he asks that the sisters give Babette refuge.

-Cailles en Sarcophage, in short: birds in coffins.
+Cailles en Sarcophage, translated: birds in coffins.
 In the revolution Babette has lost her husband and son.
-Many who were killed were buried in mass graves.
+Many were killed were buried in mass graves.
 Later they were reburied in cemeteries, but Babette may not have known that.
 This is the main course and a symbol of Babette burying her loved ones.